 Manufacturers of sunscreen products have until June 2012 to revamp their labels by order of the U.S. Food and Drug Administration.

-Some major manufacturers have already implemented the new guidelines and products are beginning to appear with the new labeling requirements.
-Here is what you can expect:
+Some major manufacturers have already implemented the new guidelines and products are beginning to appear with the new labeling requirements:

 SPF measures protection against sunburn caused primarily by UVB rays.
 For the first time, the FDA required a test that measures the breadth of the UV protection, which includes both UVA and UVB.
 Products that pass the new test may be labeled as Broad Spectrum.
 Together with SPF values, the new labels provide additional information regarding a product’s overall protection against UV rays.
 Only broad spectrum sunscreens with SPF 15 to SPF 50 and above, can claim to be able to ‘reduce the risk of cancer and early skin aging’.